sdcst12-students/b210-applying-classes-Minjik06/README.md

 * blackjack (the hilarious casino card game)

 ** Important!
-The main block of your program can only consist of the code that instantiates your object.
-All of your program must be contained within the class template.
+The main block of your program can only consist of the code that instantiates your object. m All of your program ust be contained within the class template.

 Assessment:
 You will be graded on the following criteria: